Lab 7: Inheritance, Linked Lists

 Q2: Retirement

 Add a time_to_retire method to the Account class.
-This method takes in an amount and returns how many years the holder would need to wait in order for the current balance to grow to at least amount, assuming that the bank adds the interest (calculated as the current balance multiplied by the interest rate) to the balance at the end of each year.
+This method takes in an amount and returns the number of years until the current balance grows to at least amount, assuming that the bank adds the interest (calculated as the current balance multiplied by the interest rate) to the balance at the end of each year.
+Make sure you're not modifying the account's balance!

 def time_to_retire(self, amount):